larswaechter/schlaumeier/README.md

 [![Tests](https://github.com/larswaechter/schlaumeier/actions/workflows/tests.yaml/badge.svg)](https://github.com/larswaechter/schlaumeier/actions/workflows/tests.yaml)

 _schlaumeier_ is a Python script that allows you to automatically solve Android quiz games like [QuizDuel](https://play.google.com/store/apps/details?id=se.maginteractive.quizduel2&hl=en&gl=US), [Quiz Planet](https://play.google.com/store/apps/details?id=com.lotum.quizplanet&hl=en&gl=US) or [General Knowledge Quiz](https://play.google.com/store/apps/details?id=com.timleg.quiz&hl=en&gl=US) using [ADB](https://developer.android.com/studio/command-line/adb), [OpenCV](https://opencv.org/) and OpenAI's [ChatGPT API](https://openai.com/blog/gpt-3-apps).
-In my case, I have tested it for solving questions from the game Quiz Planet but other ones should work as well with some adjustments.
+In my case, I have tested it for solving questions from the games _Quiz Planet_ and _General Knowledge Quiz_ but other ones should work as well with some adjustments.
 The script works by creating a screenshot, extracting the question and passing it to ChatGPT.
 See below for more details on how it works.

 Note that since ChatGPT isn't perfect and has limited knowledge, the answers given are not always correct too.
 Moreover, the API response times might play a role depending on the game.
 For predicting the answer to a question, OpenAI's [`gpt-3.5-turbo`](https://platform.openai.com/docs/models/gpt-3-5) model is used.